 Every dog in the White House gets lots of attention, similar to that of their owners and other celebrities.
 Having a dog around makes the First Family and “the most powerful person in the world” seem more normal, more relatable, and more compassionate.

 Your grandmother always told you to stay away from talking politics or religion at the dinner table, but that doesn’t mean the dogs are out of play.
 Keeping pets in the mix of conversation can keep the mood light, allowing you to have civil discussions with no risk of mashed potatoes flying across the table!

-Dogs have been an integral part of shaping American politics, especially during wartime.
+Dogs have been an integral part of shaping American history and politics, especially during wartime.
 In virtually every war in which America has been involved, dogs have been part of our winning missions.